 - Finding a drawing of an auk in a cave in France means Solutreans must have been hunting auks by the ocean.
 Sure, this makes sense.
 The great auk was a large-sized bird ocean bird with a plentiful population.
 They didn’t go extinct until over-hunting in the 16th century.
 But hunting a bird by the ocean doesn’t mean that people began to build boats and travel across the Atlantic.
 If the great auk population was plentiful in France and Spain, what reason would the Solutreans have to leave that?
 And speaking for a moment about art itself, there is no Solutrean art anywhere in North America.

 - 3 of the 40 teeth tested came back with genetic marker X2a from France and Spain.
 They did.
 But X2a is not as conclusive as Oppenheimer makes it out to be.
 I am admittedly completely oversimplifying genetics here.
 Genetic haplogroup X2a is unique to North America and is a descendant of X2, a widespread haplogroup found in low numbers around the world.
 But where exactly X2a evolved from remains entirely unknown.
 Oppenheimer has argued that X2a must have come to North America with the Solutreans because its grandparent, X2, is found in higher frequency in Scotland and X2a’s ancestors have not been found in Siberia.
 Geneticist Jennifer Raff, who was interviewed in the documentary, has pointed out that the X2 haplogroup in Scotland is not related to North American X2a so it can’t be used for Oppenheimer’s argument.
 Furthermore, the oldest example of X2a in North America comes from The Ancient One, who lived on the west coast, not the east coast.
-And recent genetic evidence continues to strongly point to a western entry into North America, not an eastern entry.

 - Charcoal Samples from the site in Maryland were dated to 22,000 years old!
 They were indeed dated to 22,000 years old.
 But they’re only pieces of charcoal.
 There was nothing human-produced around them.
 No tools.
 No hearth.
 No butchered animal bones.
 They were literally just a few pieces of charcoal in the ground with absolutely nothing suggesting they were human-produced.